brxce/Gauntlet/README.md

 > - smokers have the potential to instantly reduce survivor DPS by 25% by immediately immobilising a survivor
 > - boomers provide effective DPS reduction, eating survivor attention by their appearance in itself and through the spawning of hordes

-With these elements Gauntlet forces rapid decision making, making the game more dynamic and stimulating.
-Mistakes will be made, and survival is dependent on the collective ability to cover individual defensive failures.

-### Gauntlet players are afforded control of the difficulty level, empowered to turn up the dial beyond what they believed capable of handling
 See the **[FEATURES](/FEATURES.md)** guide for a full breakdown of the options available